 Law enforcement officers face new challenges

-With marijuana legal in 30 states, more people now drive stoned
+With recreational cannabis use legal in over 15 states, more people now drive under the influence.

 A 2017 survey by the Colorado Department of Transportation (CDOT) found that over 50% of the (marijuana) users reported consistently driving high in the past 30 days.

 Existing roadside drug tests cannot identify recent marijuana use

 Oral fluid tests measure residual THC which can be present for over 24 hours after marijuana use — long after impairment subsides.

 Officers need better information at the roadside about recent marijuana use

 Using a breathalyzer to measure THC in breath provides the best data.